qupa-project/docs/docs/install/index.md

 This will install uniview, bind the compile command, and pre-build the standard libraries.

 ### Installing IDE Tools
-There is a VSCode extension called ``Uniview Language`` which is the offical VSCode extension for the language.
+There is a VSCode extension called ``Uniview Language`` which is the official VSCode extension for the language.